LEARNAcademy/Instructor-Syllabus/tech-interviews/whiteboarding-questions.md

 3) What is a branch?

 PROMPT:
 As a developer you are tasked with calculating some information for a farmer.
 The farmer has chickens (2 legs), goats (4 legs) and horses (4 legs).
-Create a function that returns the total number of legs on the farm.
+Create a function that takes in the three animal quantities and returns the total number of legs on the farm.

 INSTRUCTOR'S NOTES:
 ```javascript